Overview

 Any tags of the hardware tag type can only store metadata that adheres to the hardware metadata schema.

 Metadata schemas look eerily similar to config schemas but serve a different purpose.
-A metadata schema does not describe or enforce any constraints on the concrete configs that are deployed to clients.
-Metadata schemas only describe what constitutes valid metadata, effectively structuring the metadata stored for clients and tags.
+A metadata schema does not describe or enforce any constraints on the config instances that are deployed to devices.
+Metadata schemas only describe what constitutes valid metadata, effectively structuring the metadata stored for devices and tags.

 Override

-An override references tag metadata that “overrides” the default configuration values of the config schema.
+An override references tag metadata to “override” the default configuration values of a config schema.
 Here is a hardware override example.

 The default values in the config schema are shown on the left.
 On the right is the hardware override, which references the supports_jump, supports_spin, and supports_backflip fields in the metadata schema for the hardware tag type.